NATURE KIDS ACTIVITY BOOK – LAKE TAHOE EDITION

 You just need a place to start.

-This activity book is that starting place: a friendly guide for curious kids, a conversation companion for caring adults, and a bridge between big feelings and small, meaningful actions.
+This activity book is that starting place: a friendly guide for curious kids, a conversation companion for caring adults, and a bridge connecting love of nature to small, meaningful actions.

 Written and illustrated with love by Kristen Schwartz